 Typically translated through oral history; the historical pattern for how resources are used in a particular area.
 This includes the knowledge of medicinal plant location as well as cultural historical sites.

-This tenet can explore how near-Earth orbit has changed over the course of generations.
-If we understand how and why the orbits have changed, then we can assess the impacts of human debris on near-Earth orbit.
+This tenet can be interpreted to explore how near-Earth orbit has changed over the course of generations.
+If we understand how and why the orbits have changed, then we can assess the impacts (intended and unintended) of human activity on near-Earth orbit and predict its evolution to help us mitigate detrimental operational and environmental outcomes.

 4. Ethics and value